 Many of the Shaolin styles are based on animal movements such as Tiger, Snake, Monkey, Praying Mantis, Crane and many others (even mythical creatures such as the Dragon).
 Although these styles imitate animal movements, they are still very effective in application.
 Drawing from the movements of mammals, birds, reptiles and even insects has led to a great deal of innovation and inspiration, not only in fighting techniques, but in the principles adopted (for example, power from the Tiger, but flexibility from the Snake).

-Karate however has been more influenced by the Zen philosophy which is (or was) very popular in Japan.
-Part of Zen is to minimize everything, which has also been applied to the movements in martial arts.
+Some historians dispute it, but Karate is said to have been more influenced by the Zen philosophy which is popular in Japan.
+Part of Zen is to minimize everything, which has also been applied to the movements of Japanese martial arts.
 Only the movements strictly required for a technique are included, all else is striped out giving it a much plainer appearance in many ways.
 This also fits in with the linear concept of less emphasis on grappling and versatility, but focusing more on multiple opponents instead.